nebula161/civicenia.github.io/_posts/2022-12-05-senate-election.md

     members:
       - Rinvincibl3
       - Gjum
-excerpt: Orinnari, Cammo, Rinvincibl3, Gjum, and Seared elected to the Senate.
+excerpt: Orinnari, Cammo, Rinvincibl3, Gjum, and SeaRed elected to the Senate.
 icon: /assets/images/election_stock.png
 ---
 The Senate Election returned with the following results: